 Fine-to-medium hair may be easy to maintain and style with any old brush, but boar bristle brushes are really the gold standard for creating polished strands.
 They actually lift away dirt, dust, and debris, while redistributing the scalp’s natural oils from root to tip.
 Consider this gentle, effective grooming tool the final ingredient in the recipe for a perfect hair day.

 Boar bristle brushes are great for those with delicate hair as well, but make sure you choose one with extra-soft bristles.
 This type of brush is meant to stimulate the scalp, increasing circulation to the hair follicle, which is ideal for hair that’s in need of a little TLC.
 All-natural bristle hairbrushes are gentle, but if your hair is thinning or especially fragile, look for a softer cut of bristle.

 Those flexible boar bristles can’t always tame a truly thick mane.
 In order to penetrate hair that’s particularly thick, you’ll want to use a nylon brush.
 Nylon bristles function similarly to their all-natural sisters, but they’re stiffer and offer more control.

 It’s time to abandon the notion that curly hair can’t be brushed.
 Curls do present their own unique challenges, but with the right tools, you can tackle them all.
 To keep coils in tip-top shape, look for a hairbrush with widely spaced wooden pins.
-Wood brushes are gentle on dry, brittle hair, won’t separate the curls, and never generate the all-too-familiar curly hair foe, static.
+Wood brushes are meant to be gentle on dry, brittle hair, won’t separate the curls, and never generate the all-too-familiar curly hair foe, static.

 Bangs and Very Short Hair: Small, Round Boar Bristle Brush

 To smooth short hair and bangs, choose a small round brush with boar bristles.
 Boar bristles are great for creating tension; they catch every hair, making a boar bristle brush a dream for styling short strands.
 Whether the end goal is smooth and sleek or you want a boost of volume, this little wonder will get you there.